purcell/envrc/README.md

 should be enabled *after* other global minor modes, since each _prepends_ itself to various hooks.

-You should only enable the mode if `direnv` is installed and available in the default Emacs `exec-path`.
+The global mode will only have an effect if `direnv` is installed and available in the default Emacs `exec-path`.
 (There is a local minor mode `envrc-mode`, but you should not try to enable this granularly, e.g. for certain modes or projects, because compilation and other buffers might not get set up with the right environment.)